What Is the Cost of Clay Plain Roof Tiles?

 Low cost clay tiles vs concrete tiles

-Machine made clay tiles are the most affordable option - on average, a single camber clay plain tile costs just 10% more than the concrete equivalent but provides a more attractive finish.
+Machine-made clay tiles are the most affordable option - on average, a single camber clay plain tile costs just 10% more than the concrete equivalent but provides a more attractive finish.

 As clay manufacturing processes become more efficient, the difference in cost between clay and concrete plain tiles continues to shrink.
-As clay tiles become more affordable, more roofs being replaced by clay rather than concrete, preserving the quality and aesthetics of older buildings.
+As clay tiles become more affordable, more roofs are being replaced by clay rather than concrete, preserving the quality and aesthetics of older buildings.

 This means that our Acme Single Camber and Hawkins plain tiles are usually affordable for most projects.
 These single curved tiles are perfect for when you want to achieve a premium clay roof without breaking the bank.
 They can be used at a low minimum pitch of 30 degrees, giving flexibility in design.

-Mid priced clay tiles
+Mid-priced clay tiles